 I shift the stick into gear.
 Check to ensure no traffic.
-Commence delicate balancing act of shoes hovering above accelerator pedal.
-With gradual clutch release, the vehicle is in motion – backwards.
+Commence delicate balancing act of my shoes hovering above the accelerator pedal.
+With a gradual clutch release, the vehicle is in motion—backwards.

-An ear splitting scream is emitted from the scrape of metal upon metal.
+An ear-splitting scream is emitted from the scrape of metal upon metal.
 Glass explodes.
 Two bodies jump, necks jerk.
 Seat belts tighten.
-Car vibrates and shudders.
+The car vibrates and shudders.

-Embedded central to the boot compartment was a large pole with the back seat squashed to half its size, and windowless.
+Embedded in the boot compartment was a large pole squashing the back seat to half its size, now windowless.

-Wheels still smoking.
-Engine roaring.
-Automobile shuddering – backwards.
-Two feet stomp on brakes and the car stalls.
-Followed by a smoke-clearing silence.
+Two feet stomped on the brakes and the car stalled still, followed by a smoke-clearing silence.

 Do you remember your first driving lesson?